 Life forms were recorded and plants were identified to species level.
 Plant biomass was assessed at maximum standing crop (September) using the integral cut method, i.e by cutting all living plants found in $1 \text{ m}^2$ quadrat.
 Forty samples were taken from each main plot (five samples per plot).
 Plant biomass data were used to calculate Rainfall Use Efficiency (RUE) and Infiltrated Water Use Efficiency (IUE) for each main plot and each plot.
-Rainfall Use Efficiency is the quantity (expressed in Kg) of aboveground phytomass produced per 1 mm of rainfall and Infiltrated Water use Efficiency is the quantity of aboveground phytomass produced per 1 mm of rainfall and runoff, assuming that surface water storage is part of the infiltration.
+Rainfall Use Efficiency is the quantity (expressed in Kg) of aboveground phytomass produced per 1 mm of rainfall and Infiltrated Water use Efficiency is the quantity of aboveground phytomass produced per 1 mm of infiltrated water.
+Infiltration was estimated as the difference between rainfall and runoff, assuming that surface water storage is part of the infiltration.
 RUE and IUE serve in drylands as excellent indicators of soil and hence, of ecosystem productivity (Aronson et al., 1993).